 Boulder Junction ice fishing guide

 When you sink an auger in Boulder Junction, you’re on to something special.
 Boulder Junction is surrounded by nearly 200 lakes that collectively provide world-class ice fishing grounds.
-We’re the Musky Capital of the World®, but anglers who have explored these waters will attest that there are plenty of bluegill, crappie and perch lurking beneath the ice as well.
-Now is the ideal time to embark on a Boulder Junction ice fishing getaway.
-Here are a few tips to get you started.
+We’re the Musky Capital of the World®, but anglers who have explored these waters will attest that there are plenty of bluegill, crappie, and perch lurking beneath the ice in the Northwoods as well.
+Winter is a great time to embark on an ice fishing getaway to northern Wisconsin.
+Before planning an ice fishing trip we recommend consulting the experts at Northern Highland Sports for the most up-to-date ice conditions.
+Here are a few more tips to get you started–

 Stay warm